FPGAwars/apio-wiki-archive/Apio-development-version.md

 apio packages --install
 ```

-Apio should not be read for use, and any changes you make in the ``apio-repo`` code will be reflected when you run the ``apio`` command.
+Apio should now be ready for use, and any changes you make in the ``apio-repo`` code will be reflected when you run the ``apio`` command.

 <br>